mac-thor/C-KatceTerm/README.md

 # Description:

-This is the "c" implementation of the KatCe terminal programm foramly written in Pascal.
+This is the "c" implementation of the KatCe terminal programm originaly written in Pascal.

 # From source to binary: